Farnek Launches Dedicated Service Provider For UAE Events Sector

+(MENAFN- Mid-East Info) Leading FM company unveils TRENDZ, to provide FM solutions specifically for the UAE's burgeoning events & exhibitions sector.

-Leading UAE-based smart and green facilities management (FM) company Farnek has launched TRENDZ Events, a dedicated service provider, offering comprehensive FM solutions for large-scale events, aiming to capitalise on the UAEs growing events and exhibitions sector.
+Dubai, United Arab Emirates,January 2025: Leading UAE-based smart and green facilities management (FM) company Farnek has launched TRENDZ Events, a dedicated service provider, offering comprehensive FM solutions for large-scale events, aiming to capitalise on the UAE's growing events and exhibitions sector.

 TRENDZ offers a comprehensive range of event management services, including complete end-to-end management, from initial planning to final execution, which ensures a seamless event experience.
 Additionally, the company provides highly trained and dedicated staff to efficiently carry out a variety of roles such as security, cleaning, maintenance, hosting, AV technicians and even performing artists, when required.